scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 *Availability* - to provide highly available communication that can send traffic over paths with optimal or required characteristics, quickly handle inter-domain link or router failures (both on the last hop or anywhere along the path) and provide continuity in the presence of adversaries.

-*Security* - to provide higher levels of trust in routing information in order to prevent IP prefix hijacking/leaks, denial-of-service and other attacks.
+*Security* - to provide higher levels of trust in routing information in order to prevent traffic hijacking, reduce potential for denial-of-service and other attacks.
 Endpoints can decide the trust roots they wish to rely on, routing information can be unambiguously attributed to an AS, and packets are only forwarded along authorized path segments.
 A particular use case is to enable geofencing.

 *Scalability* - to improve the scalability of the inter-domain control plane and data plane, avoiding existing limitations related to convergence and forwarding table size.
 The advertising of path segments is separated into a beaconing process within each Isolation Domain (ISD) and between ISDs which incurs minimal overhead and resource requirements on routers.

 SCION relies on three main components:

 *PKI* - To achieve scalability and trust, SCION organizes existing ASes into logical groups of independent routing planes called *Isolation Domains (ISDs)*.
 All ASes in an ISD agree on a set of trust roots called the *Trust Root Configuration (TRC)* which is a collection of signed root certificates in X.509 v3 format {{RFC5280}}.
 The ISD is governed by a set of *core ASes* which typically manage the trust roots and provide connectivity to other ISDs.
-This is the basis of the public key infrastructure which the SCION control plane relies upon for the authentication of messages that is used for the SCION control plane.
+This is the basis of the public key infrastructure which the SCION Control Plane relies upon for the authentication of messages that is used for the SCION Control Plane.
 See {{I-D.dekater-scion-pki}}

 *Control Plane* - performs inter-domain routing by discovering and securely disseminating path information between ASes.
 The core ASes use Path-segment Construction Beacons (PCBs) to explore intra-ISD paths, or to explore paths across different ISDs.